 Goldenberg Builds Student Housing on Former Wanamaker School Site

-Stay ahead of your neighbors at at RealShare NEW JERSEY on September 16.
+Active in the Garden State?
+Make connections at RealShare NEW JERSEY on September 16.
 New venue: The Hilton Meadowlands.

 PHILADELPHIA—After more than a year in the planning stages, ground has broken on a $100-million student housing community on the site of the former John Wanamaker School here.
 Being built by the Goldenberg Group with partner Bridge of Hope Community Development Corp., the 320,000-square-foot project will serve students attending the nearby Temple University.